bruvellu/terebratalia-wnts/wnt.md

 <!--Frizzled is missing fz3/6 which is vertebrate-specific.
 Single-copy of sfrp and wif inhibitors.-->

-## *T. transversa* *dkk* belongs to an undescribed subfamily

-T.transversa dkk3 does not group with the cnidarian dkk3 or human dkk3, but in a distinct group of mainly protostomes.
+*T. transversa* dkk3 belongs to an undescribed dkk subfamily.
+It does not group with the cnidarian dkk3 or human dkk3, but with a distinct subfamily of dkks with mainly protostomes.
 While hemichordates have the two subfamilies of dkk3.
 This suggests there are two distinct families of dkk3.
 Structurally their domains differ.
 The ancestral dkk3 (no-wnt) gave rise to dkk1/dkk3protostome (yes-wnt). dkk3 is seemingly unrelated to Wnt signaling.
 But dkk3 has been shown to modulate wnt in one amphioxus species but another.
 Our phylogenetic analysis suggests that the three subfamilies of dkk were present in hemichordates and amphioxus.
 While wntdkk3 was lost in deuterostomes, dkk1 and nowntdkk3 was lost in protostomes.
 In summary, dkk found in protostomes is closer to dkk1-2-4 than dkk3. which is divergent and seemingly unrelated to Wnt signaling

 ## Maternal load conserved Frizzled receptor and diverse load of Wnt ligands